candideu/digital-gardeners/README.md

     - [Gatsby Theme Garden](https://github.com/mathieudutour/gatsby-digital-garden/) Gatsby theme that supports using Roam as a source
     - [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) Jekyll based converter for your Roam Data
 - [Obsidian](https://obsidian.md/) - a Roam-like knowledge base that works on top of a local folder of plain text Markdown files.
 Also allows you to publish selections of your graph to the open web.
+- [Logseq](https://logseq.com/) - A FOSS, local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base.
 - [TiddlyWiki](https://tiddlywiki.com/) - A no-code personal wiki system
   - [Stroll](https://giffmex.org/stroll/stroll.html) a TiddlyWiki plugin with bi-directional links and other Roam-like features
   - [TiddlyMap](http://tiddlymap.org/) - a mind-map plugin that shows visualizations for TiddlyWiki.